Name

 Pre War

 Cecil was the fifth of six children (alive in 1911) of George and Emma (nee Wheeler) Gravestock of 321 New Road.
 He was born at Croxley Green on 26th May 1896 where he was baptised on 5th July 1896.
-Like his father and siblings, Cecil worked at Croxley Mills.
+Like his father and siblings, Cecil worked at Croxley Mill.
 He was one of the Croxley Green Church Lads who enlisted in September 1914.

 In his army records his trade is listed as ‘printer’.
 All Saints’ Parish Magazine commented that it was only seven years since he and Frank Arnold, killed just a month earlier, were both playing together in the school football team.